1937 tour of Germany by the Duke and Duchess of Windsor: Reactions

 The British government vainly tried to control public relations during the visit.
-Cadbury notes how a former English king "turning up in...
+Cadbury notes how a former English king "turning up in ...
 Berlin was an unexpected bonus" for German diplomacy.
-The German newspaper Deutsche Allgemeine Zeitung boasted about the number and the quality of the people who wanted to see the Nazis' social programme first hand, and it wrote that "the Duke of Windsor, too, has come to convince himself personally of the energy with which the new Germany has tackled her social problems".
+German newspaper Deutsche Allgemeine Zeitung boasted about the number and the quality of the people who wanted to see the Nazis' social programme first hand, and it wrote that "the Duke of Windsor, too, has come to convince himself personally of the energy with which the new Germany has tackled her social problems".
 The German government took advantage as soon as the Duke and Duchess departed.
-Ogilvie-Forbes reported that Ley had already announced that Windsor had praised Hitler's leadership.
-Hitler subsequently asserted that Wallis, in his opinion, would have been a good queen.
-Hitler believed Windsor understood the Führerprinzip, and that he was a man with whom the Nazis could work.
+Ogilvie-Forbes reported that Ley had already announced that Edward had praised Hitler's leadership.
+Hitler subsequently asserted that Simpson, in his opinion, would have been a good queen.
+Hitler believed Edward understood the Führerprinzip, and that he was a man with whom the Nazis could work.
 The tour may have given rise to later suspicions that in the event of a successful outcome to Operation Sea Lion, a German invasion of Britain, the Duke would have been appointed as a puppet king.
 In his diary, the Earl of Crawford summed up the British establishment's views on the Duke:

-Similarly, the diplomat and soldier Sir Robert Bruce Lockhart noted in his diary that he expected Windsor to return sooner rather than later as "a social-equalising king, inaugurate an English form of fascism and an alliance with Germany".
+Similarly, diplomat and soldier Sir Robert Bruce Lockhart noted in his diary that he expected Edward to return sooner rather than later as "a social-equalising king, inaugurate an English form of fascism and an alliance with Germany".
 To the British ruling class, comments Morton, the Windsors' "farrago was greeted with undisguised glee".
 On the other side of the parliamentary divide, the Labour Party MP Herbert Morrison (leader of the London County Council) wrote that "if the Duke wants to study social problems he had far better quietly read books and get advice in private, rather than put his foot in it in this way".
 The Times reported how "His Royal Highness acknowledges with smiles and the National Socialist salute the greetings of the crowds gathered at his hotel and elsewhere during the day".
 The Daily Express, meanwhile, stated that Edward had received "the kind of reception that only the old kings of Bavaria could expect".
 The reaction in Germany, according to the British attaché in Leipzig, was that the tour had demonstrated the Duke's "strong pro-fascist sympathies".
 In the Soviet Union, the view was that the British royal family had "warm feelings" for Germany.